TechnologyAdvice/genesis/README.md

 ## Globals

 Genesis compiles your app with some global variables.
-Their values are determined by how you set  `NODE_ENV` and `DEPLOY_TARGET`.
+Their values are determined by how you set  `NODE_ENV` and `APP_ENV`.
 See `/lib/context.js` for more.

 ```
 __DEV__